rafafdz/personal-assistant/README.md

 - **Conversation Memory**: The bot maintains conversation history per chat using Claude Agent SDK sessions
 - **Multi-turn Reasoning**: Agent can use up to 5 turns to reason through complex queries
-- **Tool Usage**: Agent can use tools like WebSearch, Read, Grep (but not Bash/Write/Edit for safety)
+- **Tool Usage**: Agent can use tools like WebSearch, Read, Grep, Bash, Write, Edit
+- **Custom Tools**: Google Calendar integration to check events (optional)
 - **Group Support**: Works in groups when mentioned or replied to
+- **Streaming Responses**: Real-time message streaming with automatic splitting